Teens behave to satisfy their basic needs—just like we all do.

 Fun: being able to enjoy the pleasures of life

+Look at the picture.
 Clearly the group is having fun.
-All other needs, except survival are being met too.
+All other needs, except survival, are being met too.
 The more an activity satisfies other basic needs, the more significant that activity becomes.
-Looking at the remaining three, they feel a sense of freedom as they carelessly and playfully float.
+The young people feel a sense of freedom as they carelessly and playfully float.
 Since they are in a group, they belong to the rafting activity.
 One cannot tell how long they have known each other.
-They could be long-term friends or could be part of a summer youth camp and have only known each other for several days.
-The need for power is being fulfilled as well.
-They feel powerful as individuals in a group, having purpose and meaning.
-They also feel powerful as a group holding on together and having a role in the rafting caravan.
+They could be long-term friends or could be part of a summer youth camp and have only known each other for several days..
+As individuals in a group, having purpose and meaning, the need for power is being fulfilled as well.
+In sum, 4 of the 5 basic needs are being met, making the activity rather important.

 Here are some possible thoughts or responses.